SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/01-Problem-02.md

 4 4 4 4 4 4 4 4 1 4 4 4
 [/input]
 [output]
-The lift is full.
-7 people currently in line.
+There isn't enough space!
+7 people in a queue!
 4 4 4 4 4 4 4 4 4 4 4 4
 [/output]
 [/test]